 - It means an arch, like a rainbow.

 - It also means the wood apparatus an archer uses to shoot arrows.

-- It can also mean a knotted loop ribbon decoration for a gift decoration or fashion statement.
+- It can also mean a knotted loop of ribbon used for decoration.
+For example, for gift topper or a fashion statement.
 Bowtie, hair bow, gift bow, etc.